Yagi Meitoku, Dai Sensei (1912-2003)

 |2000||Received Medal of Merit for Municipal Administration from Naha City|

-The spirit of Dai Sensei’s legacy of the Okinawa Goju-Kai and the All Okinawa Karate-Do Association is still alive on in Okinawa through the efforts of the Meibukan Hombu Dojo.
+The spirit of Dai Sensei’s legacy of the Okinawa Goju-Kai and the All Okinawa Karate-Do Association is still alive in Okinawa through the efforts of the Meibukan Hombu Dojo.
 The Hombu is still an important contributor to these associations and still proudly represent the thousands of students through associate schools that were established while Dai Sensei was still alive.
 These schools are in Okinawa, Ibaraki Prefecture, India, Australia, USA, and Canada.
 It’s president since 1995 is Yagi Meitetsu, 10th Dan Hanshi.